-September 22: First class.
+September 20: First class.
 Come prepared to discuss all readings.
-If unfamiliar with Thucydides, also be sure to read Kagan.
+If unfamiliar with Thucydides, also be sure to read Kagan and Gady more closely.
+Before class, submit a one paragraph statement (via Blackboard) on what you believe constitutes the "truest" cause of war between Athens and Sparta and which side, if any, is at fault.